 - Matriculate into the program. - Admission to the program is restricted to students who are fully prepared for the level of work required.
 Entering students will be tested for English, math, and reading deficiencies. - Students are expected to remediate deficiencies prior to matriculation. - Satisfactorily complete all degree requirements, including General Education and Major Requirements.

+- ACP 100 Academic and Career Planning

 - CIT 100 Microcomputer Applications

 - COM 101 Public Speaking

 - ENG 110 English Composition I

 - ENG 205 Research Writing

-- FYE 100 First Year Experience

-- TRN 115 Introduction to Transfer

 - PSY 100 General Psychology

 Elective - Science (4 credits)

 Elective - Math (MAT145 College Algebra or higher)